Hyloxalus infraguttatus: Habitat and conservation

-Its natural habitats are humid premontane forests, tropical thickets and thorny scrubs, and very dry tropical forests.
-It is a common species but its abundance has been declining.
-It is threatened by habitat loss from agricultural development, logging, and new wood plantations.
+Hyloxalus infraguttatus occurs in humid premontane forests, tropical thickets and thorny scrubs, and very dry tropical forests near streams, water channels, road ditches, and pools at elevations of 70–1500 m asl.
+It is a locally common species but its abundance has been declining.
+The IUCN classifies this frog as vulnerable to extinction because of habitat loss caused by agriculture, tree plantations, logging, and livestock grazing.
+Introduced goats also make considerable changes to the landscape.